practicalli/neovim/docs/version-control/octo.md

 # Octo - GitHub issues and PRs

-Octo issues and pull requests to be created, updated and deleted from within Neovim.
+List, create and edit issues and pull requests from Neovim with Octo package.

+Octo connects to GitHub via the GitHub CLI, using a developer token for authentication

+Neogit provides a Magit style client, creating commits, pull & push changes with remote repositories.

 ## GitHub interaction